Mitigating Coherent Noise Using Pauli Conjugation: Conclusion

 Compared to twirling, Pauli conjugations does not require the implementation of a random circuit, and the weights of the gates that we need to implement can be on average much smaller than twirling as shown by our examples.
 Being a deterministic scheme, it can be implemented in hardware systems in which modifying the circuit at each run is hard.
 It can also be used in quantum communication to combat coherent noise in the communication channel without needing to transmit the extra random bit needed by twirling.
 Single-qubit Pauli gates are usually the gates with the highest fidelity, combining with the fact that the Pauli conjugation gates we need to implement can be low-weight, it should be resilient to gate errors, as shown by our simulation.
 Hence, Pauli conjugation can be a practical way forward to mitigate errors in real experiments.

 The way we reduce the Pauli conjugation search space is highly dependent on the code we use and the noise model we have.
 Though our techniques work for the simple examples that we have considered, searching over all possible Pauli conjugations may not be feasible when the size of our system increase, when there are very few symmetries in the noise or when we are considering multiple rounds of Pauli conjugation.
-We can still sample over the different Pauli conjugations to find a scheme with better performance than the original noise channel instead of finding the optimal one.
-However, a better way may be digging deeper into the reason why the optimal Pauli conjugation works for a given noise and code, which in turn may give insights into how to construct the optimal conjugation or at least lead us to a better searching strategy than random sampling.
+Hence, we might want to find a way to construct the optimal conjugation based on the mechanism of conjugation in Section~\ref{sect:mech_conj}, or at least find a better searching strategy than random sampling.
+Furthermore, we may not know the full noise model in practice.
+As discussed in Section~\ref{sect:mech_conj}, conjugation will only act on the coherent components in the channel, thus to find the optimal (or close-to optimal) conjugation gate we only need the information about the dominant coherent component in the channel without needing any information about the incoherent parts or the other small coherent components.
+In the worst case scenario, we can still sample over the different Pauli conjugations based on any limited information we have to find a scheme with better performance than the original noise channel instead of finding the optimal one.

-Since we know that the coherence in the noise can be quite destructive to the threshold of the codes, we can look into how the different Pauli conjugation schemes affect the unitarity of the effective logical channels~\cite{wallmanEstimatingCoherenceNoise2015}, to see if the removal of coherent components is one of the reasons that our technique works.
-Such investigations might give us insights into how to construct Pauli conjugation to reduce the coherent components in the noise or how to better search for such a strategy.
-We can also look into applying Pauli conjugation to more general error channels beyond the global $Z$ rotation.
+The above ideas can be tested by applying Pauli conjugation to more general error channels beyond the global $Z$ rotation.
 An example will be the general local $Z$ noise channel considered in~\cite{huangPerformanceQuantumError2019} or some non-biased noise models like those considered in~\cite{gutierrezErrorsPseudothresholdsIncoherent2016}.
 To see if the conjugation technique is valuable in fault-tolerant computation, it will also be interesting to see how Pauli conjugation will perform against gate-level coherent noise and whether it can improve the surface code threshold (instead of the concatenated threshold) given a realistic noise model.